Bernardozomer/urns-mod/README.md

 # <img src="https://tinyimg.io/i/GFXMj7I.png" width="70"/> Urns

 This is a Fabric mod that adds the clay urn to the game, a fragile container that is affected by gravity.
+[Also available at CurseForge](https://www.curseforge.com/minecraft/mc-mods/urns).

 Inspired by old-school RPGs where you had urns/vases/pots around the map which you could break to get their contents, along with Minecraft Dungeons' emerald pots.